JereNwa/JereNwa/README.md

 ## 💻 Computer info
-I use a MacBook Air M4 with 16 GB of RAM and 256 GB of storage, running macOS Tahoe and using Mozilla Firefox as a browser.
+I use a MacBook Air M4 with 16 GB of RAM and 256 GB of storage, running macOS Tahoe, with the Firefox browser installed.

 ## 🛠️ Skillset